kewlfft/opennic-up/README.md

 ```
 ### Dependencies
 The tools *awk*, *sort*, *uniq*, *curl*, *fping*, *xargs*, *drill* and *nmcli* are required and must be found in the environment path.
-For Arch Linux users this corresponds to three additional packages on top of the base distribution which will be installed with the package if not already present (*fping*, *curl* and  *networkmanager*).
+For Arch Linux users this corresponds to three additional packages on top of the base distribution which will be installed with the package if not already present: *fping*, *curl* and  *networkmanager*.

 ## Syntax